famake/coinflip/README.md

 1. Click the **"+ Add New Coin"** button
 2. Fill in the coin details (Name and Date are required)
 3. Upload images of your coin
+4. (Optional) Provide external obverse/reverse image URLs.
+Relative paths such as `/coin-images/athens-obv.jpg` serve files from this repo's `coin-images` folder so you don't need a CDN.
-4. Optionally upload a 3D model file
+5. Optionally upload a 3D model file
-5. Click **"Save Coin"** to add it to your collection
+6. Click **"Save Coin"** to add it to your collection

 ### Viewing Coin Details